Application if you are employed by an Ohio Academic Institution

 - name of the proposal, as well as names and home institutions of the Co-PIs

-- number of RUs per year you would apply for if you were to receive funding
+- budget amount per year you would apply for if you were to receive funding

 - number of years of proposed research